Kyrobi/osu-unplayed-song-remover/README.md

 # Credit
-I used this project's code on how to read and intepret the proprietary database format: https://github.com/jaasonw/osu-db-tools
+I used this project's code for reading the proprietary database format: https://github.com/jaasonw/osu-db-tools

 # Description